HUDS Leadership

 Kyle joins Crimson Catering after more than two decades with the Boston Symphony Orchestra and Tanglewood.
 He led Food & Beverage, Catering, Events and External Concert business for Symphony Hall & Tanglewood.
 Overseeing multiple venues and clients, he ensured that the BSO’s reputation for excellence was embodied in the dining and hospitality events hosted at there properties.
 He brings a deep understanding of client care in a high-profile environment which is grounded in his own career growth as a culinarian and hospitality professional.
 Prior to Boston Symphony Orchestra Kyle had worked in various roles in the restaurant industry.
 Kyle holds a B.A.
 Hotel Restaurant Management and A.S.
 Restaurant Management from Johnson & Wales University.

-CRISTA MARTIN, Director for Strategic Initiatives and Communications
+Crista Martin, Director for Strategic Initiatives and Communications